-I heard a story once about a female wildlife researcher who headed out into the field after giving birth.
+I heard a story once about a female wildlife biologist who headed out into the field after giving birth.
 She put up her husband and new baby in a hotel nearby, and every day she’d go back to the hotel to feed her new infant.
 There wasn’t any other option; she was the lead researcher, and they didn’t have an option to delay captures.

 A lot of wildlife research is time-dependent.
 There’s only a four-day window after baby caribou are born where you can still catch them on foot, for example.
 If you had the misfortune to be laid up on bedrest during that time, well then you’re just shit outta luck.